Catherine de' Medici: Marriage

-On her visit to Rome, the Venetian envoy described Catherine as "small of stature, and thin, and without delicate features, but having the protruding eyes peculiar to the Medici family".
+On her visit to Rome, the Venetians described Catherine as "small of stature, and thin, and without delicate features, but having the protruding eyes peculiar to the Medici family".
 Suitors, however, lined up for her hand, including James V of Scotland who sent the Duke of Albany to Clement to conclude a marriage in April and November 1530.
 When Francis I of France proposed his second son, Henry, Duke of Orléans, in early 1533, Clement jumped at the offer.
 Although distantly related in several ways, Henry was a prize catch for Catherine, whose Medici family, despite its wealth, was of common origin.

 The wedding, a grand affair marked by extravagant display and gift-giving, took place in the Église Saint-Ferréol les Augustins in Marseille on 28 October 1533.
 Prince Henry danced and jousted for Catherine.
 The fourteen-year-old couple left their wedding ball at midnight to perform their nuptial duties.
 Henry arrived in the bedroom with King Francis, who is said to have stayed until the marriage was consummated.
 He noted that "each had shown valour in the joust".
 Clement visited the newlyweds in bed the next morning and added his blessings to the night's proceedings.

 Catherine saw little of her husband in their first year of marriage, but the ladies of the court, impressed with her intelligence and keenness to please, treated her well.
 However, the death of her papal cousin on 25 September 1534 undermined Catherine's standing in the French court.
 The next pope, Alessandro Farnese, was elected on 13 October and took the title Paul III.
 As a Farnese he felt no obligation to keep Clement's promises, broke the alliance with Francis and refused to continue paying her huge dowry.
 King Francis lamented, "The girl has come to me stark naked."

 Prince Henry showed no interest in Catherine as a wife; instead, he openly took mistresses.
 For the first ten years of the marriage, the royal couple failed to produce any children together.
 In 1537, he had a brief affair with Philippa Duci, who gave birth to a daughter, whom he publicly acknowledged.
 This proved that Henry was fertile and added to the pressure on Catherine to produce a child.